 How to find keywords

-All good keyword research begins with a topic.
-Study your niche to determine which topics are highly valuable and relevant to both your brand and your customers.
+To guide your keyword research, study your niche to determine which topics are highly valuable and relevant to both your brand and your customers.

 Head to your preferred tool and input your topics as the seed keywords.

-From there, you’ll be presented with an array of related keywords.
-Sift through the results and extract any keywords that seem relevant to your brand and audience.
+They’ll return an array of related keywords, which you can sift through to extract any results that seem relevant to your brand and audience.

 - How competitive the keyword is (and how hard it’ll be to rank for)